 2017 was a year for the record books for real estate.
-Now, this can be traced back to insanely low mortgage rates and tightening inventories but whatever the reason, the fact of the matter is that housing prices rose about 10%, and really, I’m being modest because in places like New York prices rose by 34.6%.
-You’re looking at these numbers and you’re probably wondering (rightfully so) if you should just throw your hat in the ring and give real estate a try.
-But wait.. we haven’t even gotten to the good part, so before you make up your mind let me give you the whole story.
+Now, this can be traced back to insanely low mortgage rates and tightening inventories.
+But whatever the reason, the fact of the matter is that housing prices rose about 10%.
+And really, I’m being modest because, in places like New York, prices rose by 34.6%.
+You’re looking at these numbers, and you’re probably wondering (rightfully so) if you should throw your hat in the ring and give real estate a try.
+But wait.. we haven’t even gotten to the good part, so before you make up your mind, let me give you the whole story.

-You might be thinking, “I can’t deal with the whole landlord situation” – and let me just tell you that I couldn’t either.
-It’s a hassle and let’s get real, who wants to deal with tenants and landlord chores?
+You might be thinking, “I can’t deal with the whole landlord situation,” – and let me tell you that I couldn’t either.
+It’s a hassle, and let’s get real, who wants to deal with tenants and landlord chores?
 Well, if you (just like me) don’t see yourself collecting rent, buckle up because what I’m about to lay down will leave you stunned.
-Not only is it the right time to be considering a real estate investment but there are ways of doing it without having to deal with any of the above ‘nightmares.’
-Progress has been doing its thing, you know, finding new and better ways to riches and you’ve just hit the one post that will pretty much outline the journey.
+Not only is it the right time to be considering a real estate investment, but there are ways of doing it without having to deal with any of the above ‘nightmares.’
+Progress has been doing its thing, you know, finding new and better ways to riches, and you’ve just hit the one post that will pretty much outline the journey.

-By definition is “the practice of funding a project or venture by raising money from a large number of people who each contribute a relatively small amount, typically via the Internet.”
-Reading this you’re probably thinking, “hmm just like Kickstarter” and yes, it kind of is but only better.
+By definition is “the practice of funding a project or venture, typically via the Internet.
+Raising money from a large number of people who each contribute a relatively small amount.”
+Reading this, you’re probably thinking, “hmm, just like Kickstarter,” and yes, it kind of is but only better.
 Using various platforms (not exclusive to social media) like Real Estate Affiliates, Facebook, LinkedIn, Twitter – the aim is to reach potential investors.
-The basic philosophy behind crowdfunding is that if many people are willing and ready to invest small amounts in a certain project, the money can be raised much faster.
-As a real estate crowdfunding investor there are many ways to approach this market but today, we’re going to cover the two most popular.
+The basic philosophy behind crowdfunding is that if many people are willing and ready to invest small amounts in a particular project, the money can be raised much faster.
+As a real estate crowdfunding investor, there are many ways to approach this market, but today, we’re going to cover the two most popular.
 Let’s dive right in.

-This is the most common approach to real estate crowdfunding as it provides better returns than debt investing, (which I will talk about shortly).
-Equity investments provide better returns, but I’ll be honest and say they do come with a slightly higher risk, but what good thing in life doesn’t?
-Essentially, equity investments give investors a stake in a commercial or residential property making them shareholders.
+Is the most common approach to real estate crowdfunding as it provides better returns than debt investing (which I will talk about shortly).
+Equity investments offer better returns.
+But I’ll be honest and say they do come with a slightly higher risk, but what good thing in life doesn’t?
+Essentially, equity investments give investors a stake in a commercial or residential property, making them shareholders.
 Choosing to approach the real estate market in this way means your returns are based on rental income.
 Should the property be sold, you’ll benefit from its appreciation – just like ownership but without the hassle.
 Generally speaking, returns are released every quarter.
 Simple?
 Simple.

 Benefits of Equity Investments